 - Class change policies: - No student schedule will be changed to get a different teacher. - Schedules will not be changed based solely upon parent request. - Personality clashes are not an acceptable reason to change a class.
 Safety or bullying issues will be handled by school administration as appropriate. - Students may not drop classes because they are failing. - Acceptable reasons for schedule changes: - School made a mistake in scheduling student course level - IEP initiations or revisions - Student was placed in course that was already taken and passed - After prolonged struggle, including documented retests, extra help, and tutoring, a teacher may recommend a change in course level for a student - If administrative permission is given to allow a student to drop a course they are failing after 1⁄4 of the course is completed, the student's grade will be transferred over to the new course for the respective quarter.
 This grade will be used in calculating the student's final grade for the new course. - The administration may use its discretion to allow student schedule changes on a case by case basis for special circumstances. - Students who would like to move from the District's Cyber programs to brick and mortar school programs may only do so at the end of a quarter.
-Students are encouraged to complete all work and grades for cyber courses prior to returning to a regular school setting to better ensure a clean transition and accurate grades and transcripts. - If a student change of class or program is approved, all grades will follow the student to the new class or program. - Magnet or CT Program- No schedule changes will be made for magnet and CT program students until the end of the semester so that a clean record of grades can be made.
-CT students may exit at the semester.
+Students are encouraged to complete all work and grades for cyber courses prior to returning to a regular school setting to better ensure a clean transition and accurate grades and transcripts. - If a student change of class or program is approved, all grades will follow the student to the new class or program.

+CTE Programs -- CTE programs are four year-long, three (3) credit courses.
+At the end of 9th grade, students can opt out of CTE or change to another CTE lab.
+Students must remain in the same CTE lab for 10th, 11th, and 12th grade in order to complete the mandated requirements: hours, task list completion and the NOCTI exam.
 Students transferring into EPS high schools will receive grades for courses they have taken and completed for equal or equivalent courses.
 Guidance counselors will create a course transmittal form and enter grades and courses into the student transcript.
 Any posted grades for matching courses from prior school and Erie's Public Schools will be entered by the guidance counselor.